Photo illustration by James Martin/CNET)

 Both of those cases, however, deal with criminal proceedings when the password holder is the target of an investigation -- and don't address when a hashed password is stored on the servers of a company that's an innocent third party.

 "If you can figure out someone's password, you have the ability to reuse the account," which raises significant privacy concerns, said Seth Schoen, a senior staff technologist at the Electronic Frontier Foundation.

-Last updated on July 26 at 12 p.m.
-PT with comments from Orin Kerr.
-A previous update added comment from Yahoo, which responded after this article was published.
+Last updated at 8:00 p.m.
+PT with comment from Yahoo, which responded after this article was published.